 The application of heat flow as a constraint in the seismic inversion was inspired by conversations with Walter Mooney.
-We are grateful to Shijie Zhong for numerous discussions and to Irina Artemieva for providing us with the results of her heat flow inversions at an early stage of her research.
+We are grateful to Shijie Zhong for numerous discussions and to Irina Artemieva for providing us with the results of her heat flow inversions at an early stage of research.
+Irina Artemieva and Andrew Nyblade provided critical and very constructive reviews.
 We are also particularly grateful to Jeannot Trampert at Utrecht University and Michael Antolik, Adam Dziewonski, and Goran Ekström at Harvard University for providing phase velocity measurements.
 Gabi Laske provided CRUST2.0 prior to publication.
 All maps were generated with the Generic Mapping Tools (GMT) data processing and display package (Wessel and Smith, 1991, 1995).
 Aspects of this work were supported by grants from the Office of Polar Programs at the U.S. National Science Foundation, NSF-OPP-9615139 and NSF-OPP-9818498, and Defense Threat Reduction Agency contracts DTRA01-99-C-0019 and DTRA01-00-C-0013.